GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/appendices/02_fringe_correction_tables.rst

 Fringe Correction Tables
 ************************

-Here you will find what are the detector-filter combinations that requires or not a Processed Fringe Frame for the data reduction.
-Find bellow one table for GMOS-N and one table for GMOS-S. Each row of these tables corresponds to one of the detectors used in this instrument.
+Here you will find what are the detector-filter combinations that requires a Processed Fringe Frame for the data reduction.
+Below are one table for GMOS-N and one table for GMOS-S. Each row of these tables corresponds to one of the detectors used in the instrument during its life-time.
 The five columns in the right contains the broadband filters used in imaging mode.
 The intersection of the detector rows with the filter columns contains cell with the following
 information: